rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ### `preset`
 ```
-Type:          string|null  Null means no preset. ('default', 'photo', 'picture', 'drawing',  'icon' or 'text')
+Type:          string ('none', 'default', 'photo', 'picture', 'drawing',  'icon' or 'text')
-Default:       null
+Default:       "none"
 Supported by:  cwebp, vips
 ```
 Using a preset will set many of the other options to suit a particular type of source material.
 It even overrides them.
-It does however not override the quality option.<br><br>
+It does however not override the quality option. "none" means that no preset will be set<br><br>

 ### `quality`
 ```